neckenth/presentations/react-hooks/reveal.js/content.md

 - All consumers that are descendents of a Provider will re-render whenever the `value` prop changes
   - Danger of unnecessary re-renders
-  - Use context for global data that's needed in many components but less liable to change (e.g. locale, auth, preferred language, dark theme)
+  - Use context for data needed in many components but less liable to change (e.g. locale, auth, preferred language, dark theme)

 ---